Investing taxes in Spain

 Eligibility (key condition) Must not have been Spanish tax resident in the prior 5 years

-Expanded in 2023: The Startup Law extended the Beckham regime beyond employed relocatees to include digital nomads, remote workers for foreign companies, entrepreneurs, and highly qualified professionals.
-If you are relocating to Spain, apply within six months of registration — missing the window means losing the regime for your entire Spanish residency.
+Expanded in 2023 — including digital nomads: The Startup Law extended the Beckham regime beyond employed relocatees to include digital nomads, remote workers for foreign companies, entrepreneurs, and highly qualified professionals.
+Digital Nomad Visa (DNV) holders can qualify even as self-employed (autónomo), provided they register with Spain’s self-employment social security system (RETA).
+Qualifying for the DNV itself generally requires either a university degree or at least three years of relevant professional experience.
+If you are relocating to Spain, apply for the Beckham regime within six months of registration — missing the window means losing it for your entire Spanish residency.

 For high-income professionals with significant foreign ETF holdings, the Beckham Law can effectively eliminate Spanish CGT on those assets for up to six years.
 Confirm the precise scope with an asesor fiscal — the exact treatment depends on the source and nature of the income.